 Measure from the hanging rod to ½” – 1″ above the floor.
 Be sure to measure from both ends of the rod.
 If the floor is uneven, you don’t want one side buckling because it’s touching.
 In this case use the shorter measurement for both.
 As mentioned above, puddling drapes onto the floor is a trendy look.
 The longer you make the drape past the floor measurement, the bigger the puddle.

-Measure from the hanging rod to 2″ – 4″ below the “apron” (the part of the sill that sticks out).
+Measure from the hanging rod to 2″ – 4″ below the “apron” (the part of the sill that sticks out like a shelf).
 The exact length will depend on the width of the base molding under the apron; you want the curtain to just cover this.

 Step 5: Calculate Your Fabric Measurements